stephwills/docker-neo4j/README.md

 They are loaded using the `load-neo4j.sh` file.
 The general format for the data files is to have a csv.gz containing the node or edge data, and the header file specifies the name of the property.

 Warning: these files and the compiled database are **large**.
-The data files (before compilation) take up ~166 GB.
-The compiled database requires 2.2 TB.
+The data files (before compilation) take up ~80 GB.
+The compiled database requires up to ~2 TB.

 The database can then be built using the following commands: